LifestyleCorp/robot-doctor/data/instruments/heart.md

 6. **Blood Pressure Monitors:** Regularly used to track blood pressure in heart failure patients.
 7. **Weight Scales:** Used to monitor daily weight changes, indicating fluid retention.
 8. **Echocardiography Machines:** Used to assess heart function and structure.
-9. **Biventricular Pacemakers:** Pacemakers that stimulate both ventricles to improve heart function.
 10. **Wearable Cardioverter-Defibrillators:** External devices worn by patients at risk of sudden cardiac arrest.
+11. **CARDIAC IMPLANTABLE pacemakerELECTRONIC DEVICES:** Pacemakers are generator with pacing leads threaded through veins to the heart
+    - Single Chamber pacemaker
+    - Dual Chamber pacemaker (R. Atrium and R.Ventricle)
+    - Biventricular pacemakers (R.Atrum , L. and R.Ventricle) or CRT pacemaker : Pacemakers that stimulate both ventricles to improve heart function.

 ---